 And: crickets.

-Thanks to this healthy donut recipe, I don't even have to wait for a cheat day (which is when treats like doughnuts, fried chicken, and cheesecakes have their time and place).
+Thanks to this Healthy Chocolate Donut recipe, I don't even have to wait for a cheat day (which is when treats like doughnuts, Healthy Carrot Cake Cupcakes, and Cherry Vegan Cheesecakes have their time and place).

-These chocolate doughnuts are divine - not too sweet and perfectly rich.
+These Healthy Chocolate Donuts are not too sweet and perfectly rich.
 Plus, since they're baked, they avoid all the oils from frying, so that's definitely a plus.

 Reasons You'll Love It